Annelien Van Wauwe

 "Annelien van Wauwe gives an atmospheric performance [of Debussy’s Première Rhapsodie]"

-Belgian clarinettist Annelien Van Wauwe is forging a reputation as one of the most exciting and original clarinettists of her generation, captivating audiences with her expressive, lyrical and honest performances.
+Belgian clarinettist Annelien Van Wauwe is forging a reputation as one of the most exciting and original clarinettists of her generation, captivating audiences with her expressive and lyrical performances.

-A former BBC Radio 3 New Generation Artist, Annelien has won numerous international competitions.
-Her joint Second Prize award at the ARD International Music Competition in Munich in 2012 was a decisive step towards international recognition.
+A former BBC Radio 3 New Generation Artist, Annelien has won numerous international competitions; winning the ARD International Music Competition in Munich, in 2012, was a decisive step towards international recognition.
 In 2018, she won a Borletti-Buitoni Trust Award.